-10. In the case of a student who has been permitted to transfer from the B.Sc. in Medical Science to the B.Sc. in Pure Science, passes in Medical Science classes shall be deemed equivalent to passes in modules as follows:-
+10. In the case of a student who has been permitted to transfer from the B.Sc. in Medical Science to the B.Sc. in Pure Science, passes in Medical Science classes and half-classes shall be deemed equivalent to passes in modules as follows:-